-I don’t think there is anyone on the face of the planet that do not face , even if they do not recognize it.
-Warfare is a direct of the on a person.
+I don’t think there is anyone on the face of the planet that do not face #spiritual warfare, even if they do not recognize it. #Spiritual Warfare is a direct #attack of the #enemy on a person.
 When the enemy attacks he does not attack you randomly or as an after-that, he is a calculated assassin that comes to kill, steal and destroy (John 10:10).

 He hates the fact that one day you will enjoy eternal life with Christ in heaven…….